KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 Wednesday           15.00 - 22.00
 Thursday, Friday    15.00 - 22.00
 Saturday, Sunday    13.00 - 22.00
 ```

+### An Early April's Fools!

+Dev console is important!

 ### Introduce Yourself!

-Create your own personal website, that the class can visit to get to know you!
+Create your own personal website that the class can visit to get to know you!

+Requirements:

+-   A minimum of 3 HTML pages:
+    -   index.html: Your homepage with an introduction and picture (optional).
+    -   about.html: More details about who you are.
+    -   interests.html: Hobbies, interests, or things you’re passionate about.
+-   A shared navigation bar (on all pages) that lets users click between your pages.
+-   Use of semantic HTML elements where appropriate (`<header>`, `<nav>`, `<main>`, `<section>`, `<article>`, `<footer>`, etc.)
+-   A table to organize information.
+It could be your weekly schedule, your favorite movies/games/books or something else entirely.
+-   A footer with contact information and links to your social accounts.
+It is okay to put in fake data here if you want privacy.

+### Hosting Your Site

+A website without hosting is like a concert with no audience - let’s get your website online so the world can see it!

--   Create an account on [GitHub](https://github.com/signup).
+1. Create an account on [GitHub](https://github.com/signup){:target="\_blank"}.
--   In VS Code, click on the Source Control tab and select "Publish to Github" to publish a public repository with all your project files to your account.
+2. In VS Code, click on the Source Control tab and select "Publish to Github" to publish a public repository.
--   Click the "Open on Github" popup.
+3. Click the "Open on Github" popup.
--   On Github, go to "Settings" > "Pages".
-Click on "None", select "main" and click "Save".
+4. On Github, go to "Settings" > "Pages".
+Go to "Branch", click on "None", select "main" and click "Save".
--   Wait a minute and refresh the page.
-The URL to your website should now appear in the top of the page.
+5. Wait a minute and refresh the page.
+The URL to your website should now appear at the top of the page.
--   Share the URL in the comment section below!
+6. Share the URL in the comment section below!

-### Hello, HTML!

-### Creating Lists

-### Tables

-### Linking Webpages

-### An Early April's Fools!

-### Star Pizza

--   Structure
--   Links
--   Tables
--   Lists
--   Images
--   Change a website using dev tools
--   Personlig hjemmeside / lær at kende (90'er style!)
--   (Star Pizza)
--   Explore and give comments on other personal sites posted (remember that you can see their source code using the browser dev tools)
--   Glemt noget?
+As an alternative to Github Pages, you can use [Netlify Drop](https://app.netlify.com/drop){:target="\_blank"} - just drag and drop your project files, and your site will be live in seconds!
+It's free to use, though you'll need an account to keep your site password free and online permanently.

+### Check Out Each Other’s Sites!

+Take a few minutes to browse the personal websites your classmates have made.
+Click around, get to know them, and see how everyone approached the exercise in their own way.
+Leave a comment on their post if it caught your attention.

+For the curious: Remember that you can use your browser’s developer tools to inspect the source code and learn from the websites you are visiting!

+---